Geneforge (video game): Plot

 The player begins as an initiate of a powerful sect of magicians, the Shapers.
 Members of the sect create living beings from the magical essence within themselves.
 Apprentices are sent to academies to learn the art of shaping and the player's character has been accepted to do so.
 The player departs on a voyage to the academy aboard a specially modified Drayk, a dragon-like Shaper Creation.
 During the journey, the Shaper passes a group of islands, one of which is recognized as the Barred Sucia Island.
 Locations Barred by the Shapers are closed to both the sect and outsiders alike, meaning a catastrophe has occurred or something very valuable is located there.
-As the Shaper examines Sucia, lost in thought, the craft is attacked and mortally wounded by an unidentified sailing ship.
+As the Shaper examines Sucia, lost in thought, the craft is attacked and heavily damaged by an unidentified sailing ship.
 After igniting the vessel's sails with a fireball, the craft deposits the Shaper on an abandoned dockside before dying.
 The player is now stranded on Sucia Island and must find a way to leave.

 Exploration of the docks reveals a strange canister filled with swirling liquid.
 Thinking the canister contains healing or energizing properties, the Shaper breaks the seal and absorbs the contents.
-Instead the contents absorb into the Shaper's body, strengthening and changing it.
-The changes become visibly apparent, the player character's skin smoothens and glows slightly.
+The contents absorb into the Shaper's body instead, strengthening and changing it.
+The changes are visibly apparent because the player character's skin smoothens and glows slightly.
 The canisters also affect the user's mental state, causing a more violent and arrogant temperament.

 Serviles remain on the island, having been abandoned when the island was Barred.
 They are intelligent creations of Shapers, designed to serve them without question or hesitation.
 These Serviles have had no contact with Shapers for two centuries, and have separated into three groups with differing philosophies regarding their creators.
-The Obeyers are still faithful to the Shapers, the Awakened believe that they should be treated as equals.
+The Obeyers are still faithful to the Shapers.
+The Awakened believe that they should be treated as equals.
 The Takers have rejected Shapers completely and view the sect as oppressors to be fought.